NBlasko/bguard/README.md

 #### Validating Data

-To validate data against the defined schema, use the parseSchema function:
+To validate data against the defined schema, use the parseOrFail function:

 ```typeScript